ngs-doo/revenj/README.md

 ##External tools and libraries

 DSL can be written in Visual studio with the help of [DDD for DSL](http://visualstudiogallery.msdn.microsoft.com/5b8a140c-5c84-40fc-a551-b255ba7676f4) plugin.
+There is also syntax highlighting plugin for [IntelliJ IDEA](https://plugins.jetbrains.com/plugin/8227)

 Revenj can be also used as a NoSQL database through a REST API and consumed from other languages: